makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/rigify.md

 If you are comfortable with working with Rigify, then opting for that is probably a good choice when choosing a rig.
 If you are not familiar with rigify, it might be an overwhelming piece of functionality though.

 This page will not explain rigify per se.
-If you want information about how Rigify works and what the various parts to, then there are excellent tutorials on youtube.
+If you want information about how Rigify works and what the various parts do, then there are excellent tutorials on youtube.

 This page will focus on how to setup rigify on a MPFB characters.